Getting a tax refund

 Get your refund

 If you have an account with IR, and they have your bank account information, they’ll deposit your refund.
-You don’t have to do anything.
+You do not have to do anything.